|Teaching method||Contact hours|

-MSc Theses and internships for the MSc International Land and Water Management of Wageningen University.
+MSc Theses and internships of the MSc International Land and Water Management of Wageningen University.

 The course consists of four phases:

-- phase 1: (Week 1-4; half days): Occurs at Wageningen University, where attention is paid to the specific land and water management problems in different watersheds in Valencia.
-Lectures and literature will focus on the technical and socio-organizational dimensions of land and water management, and contextualize problems within the framework of the institutional and policy environment.
+- phase 1: (Week 1-4; half days): Occurs at Wageningen University, where attention is paid to the specific land and water management problems in the Valencia Region.
+Lectures and literature focus on the technical and socio-organizational dimensions of land and water management, and contextualize problems within the framework of the institutional and policy environment.
 In small groups, students develop, articulate and present their proposals;

 - phase 2: (Week 5; full days): Consists of fieldwork in Spain with excursions, field practicals and the finalization of the proposal;

-- phase 3: (Week 6-7; full days): The next two weeks are spent on data collection, analysis, design of interventions;
+- phase 3: (Week 6-7; full days): These two weeks are spent on data collection, analysis and design of interventions;

-- phase 4: (Week 8; full days): Students are expected to analyse the data, incorporate feedback from the commissioner, write a concise report, and give a presentation or deliver any other product agreed on with the commissioner.
+- phase 4: (Week 8; full days): Students analyse the data, present their results to peers and the commissioner, write and finalize their report, incorporate feedback from the commissioner/peers and deliver any other product agreed upon with the commissioner.
 During all phases the students are coached on personal development, intercultural communication and team roles by the process coaches.